-- For Okta Consumer Products, then you may visit the unsubscribe page here.
+- For Okta Consumer Products, you may update your preferences by logging into your account here.

 Direct Marketing – Phone or Postal Mailings.
 If you wish to withdraw from phone call or postal mail marketing communications from Okta, please request to do so through our form.

 Analytics.
 To opt-out of analytics on our websites, you may adjust your cookie preferences as described below.
 For more information on how to opt-out of tracking technology from Google Analytics, click here.
 To opt-out of Marketo’s tracking technology, click here.

 If you are a user of the Okta online service via a subscription purchased for you by an Okta customer, to opt-out of platform-based analytics on an individual level, including participation in the Okta Ideas forum, please contact us at [email protected] or please make a request for this through our form.

 Cookie Preferences.
 To manage the use of relevant advertising and other non-essential cookies, please see details below:

 - We use OneTrust as a service provider to help you manage cookies.
 Click the following Cookies Settings OneTrust preference center or the Auth0 by Okta Cookie Settings to opt-out of relevant advertising and other non-essential cookies.
 (You may need to adjust your browser or cookie settings to access if you have already made a choice to accept cookies.)

 - You may also adjust your web browser settings to opt-out of non-essential cookies.
 Please understand that blocking or deleting non-essential cookies may affect our websites’ functionality.